 - Goal: To win all of the cards

-Choose a dealer randomly.
-The dealer shuffles the cards and deals them as evenly as possible to all of the players.
+- Setup: First, choose a dealer randomly and then the dealer shuffles the cards and deals them as evenly as possible to all of the players.
 It's fine for some players to have one card more than other players.
 Each player places their cards, face down, in a pile in front of them.

-- When moving a card from his face-down pile to his face-up pile, each player should do so by turning the card away from himself.
-This ensures that the player does not see the card before his opponents have a chance to do the same.
-(The player should also turn the card quickly so that he's not giving himself a disadvantage.)
+When moving a card from the face-down pile to your face-up pile, each player should do it by turning the card away from them.
+This ensures that the player does not see the card before their opponents have a chance to do the same.
+Turn the card quickly so that you do not give yourself a disadvantage.

 Making a Mistake

-When a player calls "Snap!" or "Snap Pot!" at the wrong time, or puts his hand on top of the index card at the wrong time, he must give his top card to the player who just played.
-If a player makes a mistake on his own turn, he must give his top card to the player on his right.
+When a player calls "Snap!" or "Snap Pot!" at the wrong time or puts their hand on top of the index card at the wrong time, the player must give their top card to the player who just played.
+If a player makes a mistake on their own turn, the player must give their top card to the player on their right.

-Play continues until one player wins all of the cards.
-That player wins the game.
+Play continues until one player wins all of the cards and that player wins the game.

-NOTE: It's possible that some cards will remain in the Snap Pot when all the other cards have been claimed. (e.g., Two of the 10s are claimed by Alexandra and later in the game the other two 10s are involved in a tied call of "Snap!".)
-If this happens, the winner is the player who wins all the cards not stuck in the Snap Pot.
+It is possible that some cards will remain in the snap pot when all the other cards have been claimed—for example, two of the 10s are claimed by a player, and later in the game, the other two 10s are involved in a tied call of "Snap!"
+If this happens, the winner is the player who wins all the cards not stuck in the snap pot.